 Monticello Preparatory School is strongly committed to supporting its curriculum with frequent field trips.
 These field trips offer students the opportunity to experience first hand aspects of cultural and historical interest, scientific concepts and artistic beauty that they have studied at school.
+Research has shown that field trips actually make a significant impression upon the memory, improving students’ retention and deep understanding of material learned.

 Major field trips at Monticello take place approximately twice monthly.
 The school also visits local libraries approximately twice each month.